 2. You can get cheap theatre tickets with this trick

 Some theatres in London offer a great day seat scheme where they offer tickets at a reduced rate if you queue at the venue on the day of the performance.
-See which theatres offer day seats here.
+See more about cheap London theatre tickets here.

 3. Travel during commuter hours gets very busy

 Travel between 7:30am – 9:30am and 5pm – 7pm gets very busy.
 Avoid travel between these hours if you can.